-Johnson doesn’t fully commit to deconstructing these established themes nor travels too far from the deeply engrained sentimentality and epically sprawling visuals in space and on alien worlds which is quintessentially Star Wars.
-There is enough pastiche to appeal to fans which, in my view, demonstrate some lack of imagination: set-pieces, scenes and dialogue that allude to (or even directly quote) The Empire Strikes Back and Return of the Jedi or sly nods to directors Terry Gilliam and Akira Kurosawa-the latter a source of inspiration for originator George Lucas.
-Yet in contrast to The Force Awakens which drew too heavily on A New Hope, there are some striking, uniquely memorable moments: an ultrasonic light speed shattering of an enemies’ ship; a heroic figure walking out alone through flames to face an army against a blood-red sunset; two heroes astride an alien-creature being chased across a double-moonlit beach; two old friends exchanging truisms on teaching and failure beside a burning ancient tree.
-There is, dare I say it, that element of romance and wonderment that actually clings which genuinely conjures up the ‘magic’ of those 70s/80s adventures.
-All this is reinforced, even encapsulated, in composer John Williams’ reliably evocative symphonies that are more distinct here than they ever were in The Force Awakens.
+Johnson doesn’t fully commit to deconstructing these established themes nor travels too far from the deeply engrained sentimentality and epically sprawling visuals which are quintessentially Star Wars.
+There is enough pastiche to appeal to fans, which in my view demonstrate some lack of imagination.
+There are set-pieces, scenes and dialogue that allude to (or even directly quote) The Empire Strikes Back and Return of the Jedi.
+Likewise, there are sly nods to directors Terry Gilliam and Akira Kurosawa, the latter a well-known source of inspiration for originator George Lucas.
+Yet in contrast to The Force Awakens, which drew too heavily on A New Hope, there are some visually striking moments that seem unique to the saga: an ultrasonic light speed shattering of an enemies’ ship, a heroic figure walking out alone through flames to face an army against a blood-red sunset; heroes astride an alien-creature being chased across a double-moonlit beach; old friends exchanging truisms on teaching and failure beside a burning ancient tree.
+All of this is reinforced by composer John Williams’ reliably evocative symphonies, sounding more distinctive here than they ever were in the previous episode.

-Its fair to say that the veterans of the franchise, Fisher and Hamill, bring most of the emotional gravity to the proceedings.
+Its fair to say that the veterans of the franchise – Fisher and Hamill- bring most of the emotional gravity to the proceedings.
 Of course, Fisher’s passing brings a slightly distorting poignancy to her performance but, in reality, she’s still given very little to do.
-Some tough quips (‘Wipe that anxious-expression off of your face, Threepio’) offer glimpses of the forthright, young princess of yesteryear but otherwise she’s forlorn and embattled, glued to directing battles from a spaceship console.
+Some tough quips (‘Wipe that anxious-expression off your face, Threepio’) offer glimpses of the forthright, young princess of yesteryear but otherwise she’s forlorn and embattled, glued to directing battles from a spaceship console.
 Appropriate to its title, this is really Hamill’s film.
-After being relegated to the final thirty seconds of The Force Awakens, the grizzled, pessimistic and brooding Skywalker is the most interesting development in this new trilogy, far exceeding the perfunctory performance of Harrison Ford’s Solo.
-Despite Skywalker’s deep shame, emerging through his shaking, watery-eyes, there is a twinkle to Hamill’s performance that just winks lovingly at the audience and his scenes with lead Ridley concerning the intrigues of the Force and the past are the most affecting in the film.
+After being relegated to the final thirty seconds of The Force Awakens, the bearded, brooding Skywalker is the most interesting development in this new trilogy, far exceeding the perfunctory performance of Harrison Ford’s Solo in 2015.
+Despite Skywalker’s deep shame, emerging through Hamill’s often tear-filled gaze and general weariness, there is a twinkle to the performance that often winks lovingly at the audience.
+His scenes with lead Ridley concerning the intrigues of the Force and the past are the most affecting in the film.

-In many ways, The Last Jedi is the film that The Force Awakens should have been- touching lightly upon the past but really trying to build for the new generation.
-While The Last Jedi still carries the ‘tribute’ quality for the original trilogy and indulgent fan-service, which on a meta-level brings in the almost ‘mythic’-status of Star Wars from its audiences’ childhood memories (the final moments, Johnson clearly tips his hat to the child in all of the fans), he still tries to chart a course into an unknown, and very uncertain, future.
-While the proverbial torch is finally being passed on, it remains in danger of flickering out altogether.
+In many ways, The Last Jedi is the film that The Force Awakens should have been: touching lightly upon the past but actually trying to build for the next generation.
+The Last Jedi still does homage to the original trilogy with indulgent fan-service (though in a meta-moment at its ending, the director tips his hat to the child in all the fans wonderfully).
+Johnson has charted a course into an unknown and very uncertain future.
+While the proverbial torch is starting to be passed on, it remains in danger of flickering out altogether.